top of page

 Pic Credit (draxe.com)

 This single layer of specialized epithelial cells are linked together by tight junction proteins.
-Its a huge task for a single line of cells to man this huge border as well as absorb minerals, vitamins, fatty acids, amino acids and sugars.
+Its a huge job for a single line of cells to protect this huge border as well as absorb minerals, vitamins, fatty acids, amino acids and sugars.
 You are an incredible creation!!!

-In simple terms this mean, if you have leaky gut, certain proteins, bacteria and lipopolysaccharides that should NEVER be able to enter your bloodstream can sneak through the loose tight cell junctions.
-This evokes antimicrobial molecules, immunoglobulins and cytokine activities which presents a major problem, as the vast majority of your immune system is found inside the gut.
+In simple terms, a leaky gut means certain proteins, bacteria and lipopolysaccharides that should NEVER be able to enter your bloodstream can sneak through the loose tight cell junctions.
+This triggers antimicrobial molecules, immunoglobulins and cytokine activities which creates a major problem, as the majority of your immune system is found inside the gut.

 The result?
 Acute inflammation that leads to chronic inflammation if left unchecked, which can result in autoimmune reactions.
-A normal part of your immune response that serves to fight infections and diseases winds up over-performing, leading to chronic inflammation, which is at the root cause of most illness/diseases.
+A normal part of your immune response that is designed to fight infections and diseases winds up over-performing, leading to chronic inflammation, which is at the root cause of most illness/diseases (3)

 1. Broad spectrum anti-biotics.

-Yes I realize they are necessary at times but they over prescribed in our modern day in age.
+While necessary in certain cases, their over prescription in modern times is concerning.
 If you find yourself or your kids at the doctor for colds, UTIs, repeat sore throats I highly encourage you to look into some natural options to have on hand at home so you can get on top of the initial symptoms.

 2. Non steroidal anti-inflammatory drugs (NSAIDS)